 With the women trained and the solar equipment in place, it was almost time to open our Solar Center.
 Before the big opening party could take place, we just needed to distribute the rechargeable lanterns to all of the households and add some finishing touches to the façade of our solar center.

 When we had first arrived in the community we asked the village elders to provide us with a list of households in the village so we could have an exact count for lantern distribution.
 Each household is basically a small compound with about 6 or 7 separate huts all in an enclosed wall.
 Compounds consist of a man, his wives, and their children, and sometimes their elderly parents.
 We had been planning on approximately 60 households based on Ben’s water implementation in Wambong three year ago, so we decided to be prudent and order 75 lanterns for the village.
 When we finally received the new household list we realized that Wambong had grown to over 120 households, more than double what we had planned for.
 Luckily, when we went to pick up our shipment of lanterns the store had more than enough in stock.
 We were definitely relieved to know that we would have enough lanterns for everyone and excited and humbled by the idea that we would be providing access to electricity for over 1000 people.
+Providing solar power to different households is a tremendous task, especially when you need to begin from scratch.
+In the US, solar power is often coupled with traditional forms of energy and distributed through electricity providers.
+These providers create rates and plans, like 4change energy rates, making electricity more affordable for families.
+We often forget how fragile having electricity can be, so trying our best to provide electricity to a community is not only a tremendous feat, but also a necessary one.

 Distributing lanterns was exhilarating.
 The town assemblyman had already gathered a large group in the town center in anticipation of our arrival and when we pulled up in our taxi they started making announcements via the Mosque loud speaker which is usually used to broadcast prayers.
 Before long we were surrounded by people and we felt